Native American Institute

 East Lansing MI 48824

 Stephanie Chau is one of the Assistant Directors of Undergraduate Diversity for the College of Agriculture and Natural Resources.
 She was also named the Interim Associate Director for the Native American Institute in January 2019.
 Chau coordinates the Michigan Indian Leadership Program and is involved in outreach and engagement with the Native American Community.
 She is a member of the Little River Band of Ottawa Indians and has been active in the Native American community for over 40 years.

-Since September 2018, Chau began serving on the MSU Pre-College Leadership Team for a three-year term.
+Chau served on the MSU Pre-College Leadership Team for a one year term in the 2018-2019 academic year.
 The team facilitates the Pre-College Committee at Michigan State University and is comprised of program directors, coordinators, and senior administrators who work to coordinate the activities of pre-college programs at MSU.

 Separately, Chau also serves as co-advisor for the MSU chapter of the Minorities in Agriculture, Natural Resources and Related Sciences (MANRRS) providing advising and support to undergraduate students from diverse backgrounds.
 She also assists students with logistics, meeting planning, as well as regional and national conference planning.
 Additionally, Chau facilitates student submissions to the national student competitions that take place at the MANRRS Annual Career Fair and Training Conference.

 Previously, Chau was a member of the MSU GEAR UP staff for 10 years.
 The initiative, Gaining Early Awareness and Readiness for Undergraduate Programs, was designed to increase the number of low income students who are prepared to enter and succeed in post-secondary education.